Zatom-AI/zatom/README.md

 uv pip install -e .
 ```

+> Note: To install `zatom` with `uv` on a Windows or macOS-based system, remove the `torch-scatter` installation links in `pyproject.toml` for these platforms before running `uv pip install -e .`.

 ### Docker

 For sake of reproducibility, one can alternatively build a (CUDA-based) Docker image for `zatom`.